EdvardSire/keyboard/README.md

 - Proofread
 - Reformulate lower portion
+- Add numlock
+- Remake some of the images to be consistent with new keys added

 This is the summary of my 40% keyboard layout.
 This essay reflects my process of designing an “optimal” keyboard layout.
 You can view the layout layer by layer at [QMK configurator](https://config.qmk.fm/#/) by uploading one of the [JSON files](https://github.com/EdvardSire/keyboard/blob/master/niu_mini_layout_planck_mit_mine_clean.json).
 If the resonating process doesn’t interest you, feel free to skip to [The final layout](https://github.com/EdvardSire/keyboard#the-final-layout) section.